rasparac/calculator/README.md

 ## Operations
 Here is the list of endpoints you can use.
 To use this server you must start project.
+Calculator will store results with the same problem in cache and return the answer from cache for the same problem.
+Cache will expire after 1 min.

 Add two numbers use this URL:
 ```